-The British royal family members have spent a lot of time for various community and charitable services.
-His Royal Highness The Prince Philip, Duke of Edinburgh, has established and sponsored hundreds of charitable projects, and has made great contributions to the development of charity and public welfare in the UK and many other countries.
+The British royal family have numerous commitments towards community and charitable services.
+His Royal Highness Prince Philip, Duke of Edinburgh, has established and sponsored many charitable projects.
+This has made an outstanding impact to the development of charity and public welfare within the UK, as well as globally.

-The Duke of Edinburgh Cup international golf event is a charitable project with significant involvement from the British royal.
-This international golf charity has been launched under the name of “The Duke of Edinburgh.”
-Since 2001, the world final tournament has been hosted in London.
-The project has obtained the Queen’s permission to use the course and also to facilitate the use of State Rooms at Windsor Castle for the annual prize giving dinner.
-Each player in the final tournament has the honor of participating in the event.
+Since 2001, the world final tournament has been hosted in London, the Queen has given permission for the use of the course and to also facilitate the use of State Rooms at Windsor Castle for the annual prize giving dinner.

 Over the past 20 years, the annual international amateur golf tournaments have been held in over 20 countries covering Europe, Asia, Oceania, and North and South America.
 In 2019, 9 qualified events have been confirmed to play in 8 countries between April and August 2019.
 In 2018 China was added to the list making it the sixth station for the charity.
 The tournament is open to male and female players and the agreed number of players with the best net Stableford score over the 18 hole course will qualify for the World Finals.
 The world finals will be taking place from late September to early October in Windsor.